massung/html/README.md

     CL-USER > (format t "~/html-format/" '(:br))
     <BR>

 Finally is `html-encode`, which is used to encode attributes and inner-text.
-All ASCII characters in the range [32,127] (excluding HTML special characters) are output directly, otherwise they are encoded.
+All ASCII characters in the range 32 to 127 (excluding HTML special characters) are output directly, otherwise they are encoded.

     (html-encode stream string)